r4gus/keylib/README.md

 Passkey is a marketing term which is used to refer to a specific FIDO2 authenticator configuration.
 A authenticator can be configured to use so called discoverable credentials (also referred to as resident keys).
 Those credentials are stored somewhere on your device, e.g. in a encrypted database.
 Devices can also be protected by some form of user verification.
 This can be a PIN or a built in user verification method like a finger print scanner.
 Passkey refers to FIDO2 using discoverable credentials and some form of user verification.

-Please note that this is only one interpretation of what PassKey means as the term itself is nowhere defined.
+Please note that this is only one interpretation of what PassKey means as the term itself is nowhere defined (see also [Passkeys's: A Shattered Dream](https://fy.blackhats.net.au/blog/2024-04-26-passkeys-a-shattered-dream/)).

 </details>